alanng10/StandInfoTech/Docue/a.md

 Class Lang is pre install on Android operating system.

+Class Lang is recommend tech stack on Android.

+Class Lang is support tech stack on Android.

-Tidus module list is option install on Android operating system.
+Tidus module list is option install on Android.

-Tool module list is option install on Android operating system.
+Tool module list is option install on Android.

-Module module list is option install on Android operating system.
+Module module list is option install on Android.

-Termina module list is option install on Android operating system.
+Termina module list is option install on Android.

 Android mobile machine touch screen rect is full rect.